Isaac Go: National team career

 Go first played for the Philippine national team in the 2011 FIBA Asia U-16 Tournament.
 In 2018, He was named to the "23 for 23" a pool of Gilas Cadets for the 2023 FIBA World Cup.
 He also played in the 2021 FIBA Asia Cup qualifiers, even serving as team captain during the third window.
 He was also on the roster for the 2020 FIBA Olympic Qualifying Tournament.

 In non-FIBA tournaments, he has represented the Philippines in the Dubai International Basketball Championship (DIBC) with Mighty Sports, winning it in 2020.
 As a member of Ateneo, he participated in the 2018 Jones Cup.
 His best game in that tournament came against Indonesia, with 21 points of 6-of-7 shooting from beyond the arc.
 Ateneo finished 4th in that tournament.

 In 2022, he was on the roster for the 31st Southeast Asian Games in Vietnam.
 He had 13 points and 12 rebounds in a win against Cambodia.
 Gilas went on to lose to Indonesia in the finals, settling for a silver medal.

 Off the court

 Go is also a writer for the Philippine edition of NBA.com.
 He also appears on Philippine sports talk shows such as NBA Hype, and The Game.
 In 2022, he became an analyst for UAAP Season 84.

+He graduated with the degree of BS Management of Applied Chemistry (BS MAC) from Ateneo de Manila University in 2020.
+He also holds a master's degree in Sustainability Management.